Cosmo-CoDiOS/CoDiOS/DESIGN_NOTES.md

 the CoDi Assistant app to ascertain when a new version is out, along with hashes, is insecure.
 The metadata can be easily intercepted and redirected to malicious firmware.
 Same with the firmware images themselves.
-This must be addressed, as it would be possible for a MiTM attack to be launched.
+This must be addressed, as it would be possible for a MITM attack to be launched.

 The metadata is also presented in a rather weird way.
 I would suggest a JSON dictionary instead, and to define the format in a formal specification.
-I note that the PC Wiki is over HTTP, and propose that it should be HTTPS, again, to prevent MiTM interceptions.
+I note that the PC Wiki is over HTTP, and propose that it should be HTTPS, again, to prevent MITM interceptions.